batfink/react-storybook-setup/README.md

 ------------

 Common dependencies are installed in the root package.json, and pointed to in the individual modules package.jsons using relative file: specifiers.
 These get symlinked during npm installed, and during deployment the version number gets pulled from the root package.json.

+We use lerna to run tasks across multiple packages, but do not use other functionalities.